nilsramsperger/docker-dropbox/README.md

 # docker-dropbox
 A docker image for syncing data with a Dropbox account.

+## This image is deprecated!
+Syncronisation stopped working due to Dropbox supporting ext4 filesystems only.
+I didn't manage to come around that issue.
+So the further development of this image is on hold.

 ## Description
 This image was created to utilize Dropbox as a backup space for a server.
 The contents of the linked Dropbox account is synced to the `/root/Dropbox` directory.